Mathematical Foundations of Machine Learning & AI

 The multilayer neural network (MNN), a connectionist system the architecture of which consists of several connected nodes and layers, constitute the building block of ML models.
 The internal organization of these computational models, inspired by the human brain and consisting of layers of interconnected nodes, depends on the purpose of the model, the structure of the data used for its training and other inductive biases (Goyal and Bengio, 2022).
 A huge dataset is then presented to the network for the training, i.e., estimating the weights associated with each connection, the hyperparameters, by optimizing a performance measure $P$ with algorithms.
 The use of multilayer neural networks has strong mathematical foundations, as Hornik et al. (1989) demonstrated that even shallow neural networks are universal approximators, i.e., they can approximate any function $$ X \in \mathbb{R}^m\mapsto Y=f(X) \in \mathbb{R}^n, \: m, n \geqslant 1, $$ and its derivatives.
 However, these shallow neural networks are useless, as their generalization properties, i.e., their performance on samples different from the training sample, are rather poor.
 This overfitting in the estimation of statistical models is corrected by using regularization methods, e.g., the use of penalty functions as in nonparametric regression analysis (Green and Silverman, 1994).
 The estimation of the function $f$ is obtained by minimizing a regularized loss function: $$ \min_{f \in \mathcal{H}} \mathcal{L}(Y,X;\theta) + \lambda R(f), $$ where $\mathcal{H}$ is the space of candidate functions, $\theta \in \Theta$ the set of hyperparameters to be estimated, $R(f)$ is a penalty functional with weight $\lambda >0$.
 The hyperparameters are adjusted on a training set, the model is then tested and validated on different datasets.

-Furthermore, although the risk function of these over-parameterized systems is neither convex, nor locally convex, other topological properties, studied by Łojasiewicz (1962) and Poljak (1963), verified by these over-parameterized systems allows to use gradient methods, including the stochastic gradient method (SGD) commonly used in ML.
+Furthermore, although the risk function of these over-parameterized systems is neither convex, nor locally convex, other topological properties, studied by Łojasiewicz (1962) and Poljak (1963), verified by these over-parameterized systems allows to use gradient descent methods, including the stochastic gradient descent method (SGD) commonly used in ML.

 Deep Learning Models